 Each program maintains its students' files.
-The Assistant Dean for Admissions and Student Affairs for the College of Pharmacy, Dean for College of Nursing, Program Director for the MBA program and Dean for the College of Dental Medicine are responsible for maintaining student files that contain data necessary to process a student's application in each respective program.
+The Assistant Dean for Admissions for the College of Pharmacy, Dean for College of Nursing, Dean for the College of Graduate Studies and Dean for the College of Dental Medicine are responsible for maintaining student files that contain data necessary to process a student's application in each respective program.
 These data may include, but are not limited to, transcripts from academic institutions, standardized test scores, interview scores, as well as any additional documentation required in the application.
-The Assistant Dean for Admissions and Student Affairs for the College of Pharmacy, Dean for College of Nursing, Program Director for the MBA program and Dean for the College of Dental Medicine, members of the Admissions Committee, the faculty, the administration, current students assisting with the admissions process, and appropriate admissions staff of the College of Pharmacy or MBA Program, as well as other appropriate University administrators, have access to these files for the purpose of evaluating candidates for admission.
+The Assistant Dean for Admissions for the College of Pharmacy, Dean for College of Nursing, Dean of the College of Graduate Studies and Dean for the College of Dental Medicine, members of the Admissions Committee, the faculty, the administration, current students assisting with the admissions process, as well as other appropriate University administrators, have access to these files for the purpose of evaluating candidates for admission.
 After a candidate is admitted and successfully enrolled in the University, the files of students admitted and enrolled in the program will be maintained by the Registrar's Office.

-Student Files after Enrollment
+Student Files After Enrollment

-The individual programs and the Registrar Office are responsible for maintaining and updating student files that include, but are not limited to, official Roseman University of Health Sciences transcripts, letters or other written documentation submitted by faculty and administration, and written documentation submitted by the student.
+The individual programs and the Registrar's Office are responsible for maintaining and updating student files that include but are not limited to, official Roseman University of Health Sciences transcripts, letters or other written documentation submitted by faculty and administration, and written documentation submitted by the student.
 Faculty, administration, and appropriate University staff have access to these files for official University, College or Program business.